Jill Stevens doesn't have any difficulty making time to exercise. It's finding time to rest that proves to be the real challenge.

 "That was, to this day, the toughest marathon I've ever done," she said.
 "I was struggling so much that I wondered how I was going to finish."

-The Honolulu Marathon Stevens ran in actually took place in Afghanistan, organized by soldiers from Hawaii and sponsored by their home state's marathon.
+The Honolulu Marathon Stevens ran in actually took place in Afghanistan, where a unit of soldiers based out of Hawaii she was serving with wanted to create the first-ever marathon in Afghanistan and got it sponsored by their home state's marathon in Hawaii.

-When the difficult terrain caused her to feel as though she couldn't go on, Stevens thought of her unique position as the leader of a pack of women running in one of the country's first marathons, which helped her to forge ahead, she said.
+When the difficult terrain caused her to feel as though she couldn't go on, Stevens thought of her unique position as the leader of a pack of women running in the country's first marathon, which helped her to forge ahead, she said.

 The women she encountered in her experience abroad had self respect and goals despite the fact that hardly anyone believed in them because of their gender.